🦊 2016 Year in Review: WordPress, Business, & the Big NEWS!

 In 2016, my business made about 24.07% more profit as compared to 2015.
 Revenue on the other hand was about 37.86% down.
 That’s because, some of my products got acquired.

 🎉 I got married in December.
 Many of you already know, Maedah Batool — is now my partner for life.
-She is an Electrical engineer and has been deeply involved in the local tech scene.
+She’s also a WordPress core contributor and an Electrical engineer and has been deeply involved in the local tech scene.
 She teaches WordPress and develops sites for non-profits.
 Like me, she writes a lot and calls herself a WordPress Journalist.
 If you’d like to know more about her, you can read her HeroPress essay → The Making of a WordPress Journalist.

 So, that was it.
 2016 was a phenomenal year in its own way.
 It’s interesting to think about how you are going to spend your entire year and then you let go of your resolutions right after the first two weeks.
 While I was able to meet 70% of my goals last year, life — as you know happens.
 This year, I plan to do the following.